jannikbuschke/gatsby-antd-docs/contents/docs/get-started/introduction.md

 Visit http://localhost:8000.

-Edit files in `/content/docs` and and see live updates.
+Edit files in `/content/docs` and see live updates.

 # Features